SamOBrienOlinger/PP4/README.md

-# Cockapoo-Club
+# Cockapoo Club

-This website provides a local 1-stop-shop for all kinds of information about Cockapoos, one of Ireland's most popular dogs.
+This website provides users with a 1-stop-shop for all kinds of information about owning Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.
-The site targets people who have or are thinking about getting a cockapoo.
+The site targets people in Ireland

-For people who will become cockapoo owners for the first time the 'New Cockaparents' section provides a set of FAQs and links to other relevant evidence-based websites.
+*Who already have a Cockapoo and need more information about taking care of their dog.
-For people who want to learn more about maintaining their pet's wellbeing, there is the section called 'Keep your Poo healthy'.
-This section consists of relevant information and and links to other relevant evidence-based websites.
+*Who are thinking about getting one and require more information to make their decision.
-The 'Furry Fun' section is for users to peruse and upload images of their pet, providing a gallery of images.
+*Who are Cockapoo owners and want to connect with and learn from other Cockapoo owners, by creating their own community.